 3. The Puddle Jumper’s Guide to Kicking Cancer by Elizabeth A. Billups

-In this book, young Gracie and her dog, Roo, share the side effects of battling cancer.
+In The Puddle Jumper's Guide to Kicking Cancer, young Gracie and her dog, Roo, share the side effects of battling cancer.
 Gracie’s real-life mother, Elizabeth Billups wrote the book.

 Billups writes about surgery, chemo, and radiation.
 She also writes about how a huge team of doctors and nurses work to help kids like Gracie fight the disease.